2023 Solar Incentives Guide for Layton, UT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered by the federal government, while others are provided by the Utah government or your specific utility company, county or municipality.
+The phrase "solar incentives" generally refers to financial incentives designed to encourage the use of renewable energy by making solar panels more affordable.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are offered by the Utah government or your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Layton utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Layton utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

-- Rebates: Rebates, or partial refunds after a purchase, are typically applied prior to any solar tax credits being calculated.
-Rebates may be provided by your local utility company, by your state or by your county.
+- Rebates: Rebates, or partial refunds after a purchase, are normally applied before any solar tax credits are calculated.
+Solar rebates can be offered by your local utility company, by your county or by your state.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of the cost of your solar system.

 State & Local Solar Incentives

-There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the state and local level.
-Certain incentives are ongoing, while others may only be available for a limited time.
-They might be provided by the Utah government, or by your county or municipality.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these might include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+They might be given by your county or municipality, or by the Utah government.

 Next Steps for Installing Solar in Layton